Where is this walk?

 The descent on this walk improves the day immeasurably.
 An awkward start (from the summit) down a slate path improves after dropping to a small, exquisite tarn on the col with Carl Side.
 From here the ridge down to Millbeck is excellent, a good quick track with views over the fells of Derwentwater spread out ahead.

-The photos were taken on a winter walk with Mist which was superb!
+The photos were taken on a winter walk which was a superb way of enjoying this walk!

 There are a number of smaller Wainwrights that dot around Skiddaw which are easy to tick off for any bagger on this walk.
 They are here: Little Man (2837′), Carl Side (2420′), Long Side (2405′), Lonscale Fell 2344′), Ullock Pike (2230′), Dodd (1612′), and of course Latrigg (1203′).